CTheTechGuru/Terraform-Modules-3-Tier-Architecture/README.md

-## 1. Use aws configure to securely access AWS account within the cli
+## 1. Setup AWS configure

+* aws configure allows us to hide our credentials on our local machine without needing to use within our code.

 * In a terminal enter ``` aws configure ``` into the shell.

 You will need to enter the following